miguelgonpam/VM-i386-32bit/README.md

-# VM-i386-32bit
+# Sim-i386-32bit
-Emulator that executes the i386-32bit Instruction set. \
+Simulator that executes the i386-32bit Instruction set. \
 The goal is to create a 64-bit program that is able to execute a i386 32-bit program, ELF32 format. \
 Until syscall support is given for any arch, the project is designed to either execute in a x86_64 machine or a x86_64 docker.
 Ubuntu24.04 is recommended. \
 The syntax should be the following: